yugabyte/yugabyte-db/docs/content/preview/explore/query-1-performance/pg-stat-progress-copy.md

 In YugabyteDB, the `pg_stat_progress_copy` view includes the column `yb_status` to indicate the status of the COPY command.

-If a `COPY` command is terminated due to any error, then it is possible that some tuples are persisted as explained in the [`tuples_processed`](#definition-of-tuples-processed) section.
-In such scenarios, `tuples_processed` shows a non-zero count and `yb_status` will show that the `COPY` command was terminated due to an error.
-In PostgreSQL, it is not required as copy is one single transaction.
-For YugabyteDB, `yb_status` column helps finding if the copy successfully completed or not.
+If a `COPY` command terminates due to any error, then it's possible that some tuples are persisted as explained in the [`tuples_processed`](#definition-of-tuples-processed) section.
+In this case, `tuples_processed` shows a non-zero count and `yb_status` shows that the `COPY` command was terminated due to an error.
+This is helpful for discovering whether the copy completed or not.
+This is unnecessary in PostgreSQL, where copy is a single transaction.

 Following are the possible values for this column: